marmelab/react-admin/docs/List.md

 By default, react-admin stores the list parameters (sort, pagination, filters) in localStorage so that  users can come back to the list and find it in the same state as when they left it.
 React-admin uses the current resource as the identifier to store the list parameters (under the key `${resource}.listParams`).

 If you want to display multiple lists of the same resource and keep distinct store states for each of them (filters, sorting and pagination), you must give each list a unique `storeKey` property.
-You can also disable the persistence of list parameters in the store by setting the `storeKey` prop to `false`.
+You can also disable the persistence of list parameters and selection in the store by setting the `storeKey` prop to `false`.

 In the example below, both lists `NewerBooks` and `OlderBooks` use the same resource ('books'), but their list parameters are stored separately (under the store keys `'newerBooks'` and `'olderBooks'` respectively).
 This allows to use both components in the same app, each having its own state (filters, sorting and pagination).